More about My Bed

 Here is what Wikipedia says about My Bed

-My Bed is a work by the English artist Tracey Emin.
+My Bed is a sculpture by the English artist Tracey Emin.
+The work consists of her bed with bedroom objects in a disheveled state.
 First created in 1998, it was exhibited at the Tate Gallery in 1999 as one of the shortlisted works for the Turner Prize.
-It consisted of her bed with bedroom objects in a dishevelled state, and gained much media attention.
-Although it did not win the prize, its notoriety has persisted.
+Although it did not win the prize, it gained much media attention and its notoriety has persisted.
 It was sold at auction by Christie’s in July 2014 for £2,546,500.

 Check out the full Wikipedia article about My Bed